 ...Or less than 100 words, if it’s a poem

 We don’t require you to write long-form poetry, though—we have a lower word count minimum on Poets, our community for poetry.

 Personal information or doxxing behavior: Information about others should never be shared without their consent.
 We’ll never give out any of your personal information, and we ask that you do the same on the platform.
 Please refrain from including addresses and other particularly personal information in your story that may result in threats to the safety of an individual—any identifying info that is not already accessible to the public will not be accepted for publication.
 Also refrain from using images or videos of others not already in the public domain or otherwise covered by fair use without the subject's knowledge and consent.

-If anyone reaches out to us because you've included information about them in your story that might violate these guidelines, we may move your story back into your drafts and request that you remove the personal information before we can republish at our discretion.
+If anyone reaches out to us because you've included information about them in your story that might violate these guidelines, we may move your story back into your drafts and request that you remove specific personal information before we can republish at our discretion.